Infant Sleeping Guidelines

 • How planning ahead can make it easier to drift into dreamland

-• What c-section sleep position will be most comfortable while speeding your recovery time
+• Which C-section sleep position will be most comfortable while speeding your recovery time

-• How to use a bedside bassinet to nighttime nurse and comfort your little one with ease
+• How you could use a bedside bassinet to nighttime nurse and comfort your little one with ease

-• How to calm your mind and drift to dreamland by blocking out distractions
+• How to calm your mind and drift off to dreamland by blocking out distractions

 • Why prioritizing self-care is the most important thing you can do for your little one